Resources for Artists

 I precut paper so that the sizes are consistent.
 When I feel like painting, I grab a sheet and it's ready to go.
-Planning ahead like this definitely saves money when I'm purchasing mats.
+This also makes matting simpler.

 When I am ready to paint, I just affix my paper to the support with blue painter's tape.
 The styrene is a nice smooth surface that really lets the tape adhere until I am ready to remove it.
 I use a lot of water, but I don't have any issues with buckling when I do it this way.